FindingTheInvisibleHand/electric-companies-USA/README.md

-Here’s a polished, engaging **README-style project description** you can drop straight into GitHub.
-I’ve kept it professional but narrative-driven, and structured it the way readers expect when landing on a serious analytical repo.

----

 ## ⚡ Powering the AI Era: An Analysis of U.S. Electric Utilities

 The explosive growth of artificial intelligence has triggered a parallel surge in institutional demand for electricity.
 Over the past three years, this demand has reached levels significant enough to reshape long-term energy strategy in the United States.